vtardia/simphle/README.md

 If the requested URI exists tries to fetch it, if not it searches for an `index.php`, finally falls back to a "404 not found" error.

+#### Using a front controller

+By specifying a `controller` settings Simphle uses this file as rewrite target instead of `index.php`, so you can use for example `app.php`.

 License